nullpointer-io/stablediffusion/README.md

 ## Prerequisites

 1. Register at https://huggingface.co/ and confirm your registration with the link sent by email.
-2. Log-in to huggingface.co and head over to following AI model: https://huggingface.co/CompVis/stable-diffusion-v1-4
+2. Log-in to huggingface.co and access following AI model: https://huggingface.co/CompVis/stable-diffusion-v1-4
 3. Confirm the license of this model.
 The license ensures that output of the AI model is not used in an irresponsible way.
-4. Got to the user settings on huggingface.co and generate a user token.
+4. Go to your profile settings on huggingface.co and generate a user token.
 Secure this token locally.
-For example, you can use a password manager.
+For example, use a password manager.
-5. Optional: Before leaving the huggingface.co web page, you may join a user group (organization) to share resources.
+5. Optional: Before leaving huggingface.co, you may join a user group (organization) to share resources.

-Now you are ready for your workstation.
-This script expects that your workstation has a GPU with CUDA abilities.
+Now you are ready for your the command line.
+This script expects that your computer has a GPU with CUDA abilities.

 ## Install